Hot Pink (album): Music and lyrics

 Hot Pink opens with "Cyber Sex", in which Doja Cat expresses her desires to engage in the titular virtual sex encounter.
 This is followed by the African-influenced song "Won't Bite" featuring Smino, which samples the song "My Angel (Malaika)" by Miriam Makeba and Harry Belafonte, and was "made with Donald Glover's handiwork in mind."
 A fully rap song in "Rules" follows, which Nerisha Penrose of Elle found to be influenced by Kendrick Lamar, with Doja Cat making statements such as "Said play with my pussy, but don't play my emotions".
 The fourth song, "Bottom Bitch" samples the 1999 Blink-182 song "What's My Age Again?" and was noted to have taken on a more punk approach to pop, while also being inspired by the punk rock and skating scene of Southern California.
 On the fifth track, "Say So", Doja Cat gives a nod to the 1970s, as she "seamlessly switches between floaty vocals and skilfully contained flows over a disco-inspired beat".
 It is followed by "Like That" featuring rapper Gucci Mane, an upbeat R&B, hip hop song.

 Doja Cat described the seventh track, "Talk Dirty", as "angelic" and "heavenly".
-It is followed by the house and disco-influenced song "Addiction", which features "heavyweight synths", and "voguish '90s-inspired R&B".
+It is followed by the disco-influenced song "Addiction", which features "heavyweight synths", and "voguish '90s-inspired R&B".
 "Streets", the ninth track on the album, was described as a melancholy R&B ballad that sees Doja Cat "in her most serious form".
 This track is followed by "Shine", which was praised for its unique use of Auto-Tune and its "enchanting blend of rap and breathy lullaby".
 "Better Than Me", the eleventh track, was noted for "mix[ing] emo-rap with a sultry pop diva croon".
 The album closes with the remix of "Juicy", which contains guest vocals from rapper Tyga.
 It boasts a "fun, playful and devilishly flirtatious melody".